Shadow Element

 Emotion is a strong memory trigger—emotionally charged memories are easier to retrieve from long-term memory.
 So what are the principles of emotionally savvy web design?

-Frustration on the web builds negative perceptions.
+• Frustration on the web builds negative perceptions.
 If anything goes wrong, even with the user’s own connection, the website is often blamed.
-Site designers can’t prevent some of this, but designers can try to reduce frustration where possible: performant pages that load quickly, links that work, good security practices, no memory leaks, avoiding glitchy tech.
+Site designers can’t prevent some of this, but designers can try to reduce frustration where possible: performant pages that load quickly, links that work, good security practices, good information design practices, no memory leaks, no glitchy tech, no unexpected misdirection, forms that don’t clear unexpectedly, and tasks that can continue even if the user goes offline.

 An emotionally savvy product may: